 Does Your Dog Need This Bed?

 Not every dog needs a self-warming bed, so how do you know if your dog needs one?
 In our experience, this type of bed is best suited to dogs that…

 - Suffer from arthritis or otherwise aching joints.

 - Experience severe separation anxiety.

-- Are often chilled due to having hair loss, a thin coat, low body weight, thyroid conditions, being older, or being ill and unable to properly regulate their body temperature, particularly in winter or colder climates.
+- They are often chilled due to hair loss, a thin coat, low body weight, thyroid conditions, being older, or being ill and unable to properly regulate their body temperature, particularly in winter or colder climates.